El-gibbor/alx-higher_level_programming/README.md

 ## What We'll Learn/Lerarning 🎓
 ### 1. Python Programming:
 Python, known for its simplicity and readability, is a versatile language used for web development, data analysis, artificial intelligence, and automation.
 Here we will Explore fundamental concepts, advanced techniques, and best practices to become proficient in Python.
-- **Basic Syntax:** Understand the fundamental building blocks of Python, including variables, data types, and control structures.
+- **Basic Syntax:** Fundamental building blocks of Python, including variables, data types, and control structures.
 - **Object-Oriented Programming (OOP):** Learn the principles of OOP, encapsulation, inheritance, and polymorphism.
 - **Web Development:** Explore web frameworks like Flask to create dynamic and responsive web applications.
 ### 2. SQL (Structured Query Language): 🛢